TheFuzzyNarwhal/home-lab-ai-config/writing_log.md

 ## Current Goals
 - [ ] Draft Chapter 1.
-- [ ] Develop character profile for Arlo
+- [ ] Develop character profile for A
 - [ ] Map out the layout of the village

 ## Recent Updates